 Animals or natural phenomena featured on Sundays recently have included:

 - The Purple Frogs of Bhupathy India, 19 November 2017.
-Too soon to tell but I bet you they’re dying.
+They’re probably dying.

 - Pigs!
 26 November 2017.
 There’s some in the Bahamas that have learned to swim out to tourists.

 - Sperm whales, 3 December 2017.
 They nap in collective groups that don’t look at all like the creepy moment right before a Revenge of Nature movie gets to the good stuff.

 - Vangunu Island vikas, 10 December 2017.
 White folk finally noticed them and they’re probably all but dead now.

 - Worms, 17 December 2017.
 We’d be dead without them and there’s this invasive one that’s got a powerful neurotoxin so good luck.

 - Mistletoe, 24 December 2017.
 It’s in good shape, but is a parasite to trees and shrubs so enjoy?

 - Penguins, 31 December 2017.
 Adelie penguins are in trouble thanks to global warming so, great.

 - Moths, 7 January 2018.
 This crazypants Australian one went viral, apparently (I missed it) just on the strength of looking like a crazypants Australian moth.

 - Tapanuli Orangutans, 14 January 2018.
 We just found them and they’re incredibly endangered.